jinzhao3611/UMR_Release_2_0/ready_to_release/README.md

 ## Statistics Tables Description

-Run `statistics.py` to generate the `umr_statistics` file, which contains summary tables.
+Run `statistics.py` to generate the `umr_statistics.txt` file, which contains summary tables.

 ### Notes:
 - The following descriptions explain the metrics used in the three types of tables.